argoproj/applicationset/docs/Getting-Started.md

 Development builds contain newer features and bug fixes, but are more likely to be unstable, as compared to release drivers.
 See the `master` branch [Read the Docs](https://argocd-applicationset.readthedocs.io/en/master/) page for documentation on post-release features.

+### D) Customized install using Kustomize

+To extend or customize the ApplicationSet controller installation, [Kustomize](https://kustomize.io/) may be used with the existing namespace install [manifests/namespace-install/kustomize.yaml](https://github.com/argoproj-labs/applicationset/blob/master/manifests/namespace-install/kustomization.yaml) file.

 ## Next Steps